hifiberry/hifiberry-os/doc/mpris.md

 There are several player applications running concurrently on HiFiBerryOS.
 That makes controlling all of them quite complex.
 Ideally a single interface should be used for all players.
 A good candidate is DBUS MPRIS.

 However, today not all applications support MPRIS.
+This is the current state of MPRIS implementations:

 | Player | MPRIS supported | MPRIS metadata | Potential alternative |
 | --- | --- | --- | --- |